uprighted-learners/unit-6-robot-warehouse/readme.md

 ### Step 3: Configure Cluster Settings
 Set up authentication by creating a MongoDB user with a username and password.
 MongoDB can autogenerate a secure password for you, make sure you copy the password for later use

 In the Connection Security section, configure your IP Whitelist settings to allow connections from your application servers.
-You can add your IP address or specify a range.
-Since we are using replit, we will need to add the IP address `0.0.0.0/0`, however, it is crucial to note that this setting grants access to any IP address, and as a best practice, this configuration should not be employed in production-level applications due to security considerations.
+You can add your IP address or specify a range, choose to use your own IP address

 Once the cluster is created, click on the Connect button.